TeahouseFinance/Tea-REX/README.md

 ##### Open Position

 1. $LR$ must lower than a pre-set threshold of the market.
-2. Leverage must lower than a pre-set threshold of the market.
+2. Leverage must lower than a pre-set limit of the market.
 3. Total position size must under a pre-set cap of the market.
+4. Pay a portion of swap source token to the platform treasury as the trading fee.
+E.g. Swapping ETH to USDC when opening a short ETH/USDC position, a fixed percent of ETH will be charge from the position.
-4. Mint an NFT as a proof of the position.
+5. Mint an NFT as a proof of the position.

 ```solidity
 function openPosition